mcu-tools/mcuboot/boot/bootutil/signed_images.md

 After you've created the key package, you must include it in the build for bootloader.
 So modify the pkg.yml for apps/boot to include it.

+The syscfg variable to enable ECDSA224 is BOOTUTIL_SIGN_EC, and BOOTUTIL_SIGN_EC256 for ECDS256.